 “With these considerable developments in the investigation over the last couple of years,” said Special Agent Geoff Kelly, who heads the FBI investigation, “it’s likely over time someone has seen the art hanging on a wall, placed above a mantel, or stored in an attic.
 We want that person to call the FBI.”

 Anthony Amore, the Gardner Museum’s chief of security, explained that the museum is offering a $5 million reward “for information that leads directly to the recovery of all of our items in good condition.
 What that means is that you don’t have to hand us the paintings to be eligible for the reward.”
 Amore added, “We hope that through this type of public campaign, people will see how earnest we are in our attempts to pay this reward and make our institution whole.”

 Officials stressed that anyone with information about the artwork can contact the FBI, the museum, or the U.S. Attorney’s Office directly or through a third party.
 “An individual who wishes to protect his or her identity can go through an attorney and the reward can be paid through an attorney,” Amore said.
 “There is no shortage of ways to get information to us.
 We simply want to recover our paintings and move forward.
 This is the 23rd anniversary of the robbery,” he said.
 “It’s time for these paintings to come home.”

-We need your help: If you have information about the missing Gardner Museum artwork, you can contact the FBI’s hotline at 1-800-CALL-FBI, or submit a tip on the website.
+We need your help: If you have information about the missing Gardner Museum artwork, you can contact the FBI’s hotline at 1-800-CALL-FBI or submit a tip on our website.
 All information will be held in the strictest confidence.